 - 8.1.
-The Trustees have delegated the responsibility for buying and selling investments to the investment managers.
+The Trustees have delegated the responsibility for buying and selling investments to the investment manager.
 The Trustees have considered the risk of liquidity as referred to above. - 8.2.
-Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
-In this situation, the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.
+Ultimately, the investments will all have to be sold when the Plan's life comes to an end.
+In this situation, the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Plan accounts.

-9. Financially material considerations, non-financial matters, the exercise of voting rights, and engagement activities
+9. Financially material considerations, non-financially material considerations, the exercise of voting rights and engagement activities

 9.1.
-The Trustees have set policies in relation to these matters.
-These policies are set out in the Appendix to this Statement.
+The Trustees set policies in relation to these matters.
+These policies are set out in Appendix 1.

-10. Policy on arrangements with asset managers
+10. Policy on arrangements with the investment manager

-Incentivising alignment with the Trustees' investment polices lssue 1 7 of 12
+Incentivising alignment with the Trustees' investment polices

-10.1.
-Prior to appointing an investment manager, the Trustees discuss the investment manager's approach to the management of ESG, including climate related risks, with the Scheme's investment consultant, and how their policies are aligned with the Trustees' own investment beliefs.

-- 10.2.
-When appointing an investment manager, in addition to considering the investment manager's investment philosophy, process and policies to establish how the manager intends to make the required investment returns, the Trustees also consider how ESG, including climate risk are integrated into these.
+- 10.1.
+Prior to appointing an investment manager, the Trustees discuss the investment manager's approach to the management of ESG and climate related risks with the Plan's investment consultant, and how their policies are aligned with the Trustees' own investment beliefs. - 10.2.
+When appointing an investment manager, in addition to considering the investment manager's investment philosophy, process and policies to establish how the manager intends to make the required investment returns, the Trustees also consider how ESG and climate risk are integrated into these.
 If the Trustees deem any aspect of these policies to be out of line with their own investment objectives for the part of the portfolio being considered, they will consider using another manager for the mandate. - 10.3.
-The Trustees carry out a strategy review at least every three years where they assess the continuing relevance of the strategy in the context of the Scheme's membership and their aims, beliefs and constraints.
-The Trustees monitor the investment managers' approach to ESG, including climate related risks on an annual basis. - 10.4.
-If an investment manager ceases to meet the Trustees' desired aims, including the management of ESG, including climate related risks, using the approach expected of them, their appointment will be terminated.
-The investment managers have been informed of this by the Trustees. - 10.5.
-Investment manager ESG policies are reviewed by the Trustees in the context of best industry practice and feedback will be provided to the investment manager (via the Investment Consultant).
+The Trustees carry out a strategy review at least every three years where they assess the continuing relevance of the strategy in the context of the Plan's membership and their aims, beliefs and constraints.

+- The Trustees monitor the investment manager's approach to ESG and climate related risks on an annual basis. - 10.4.
+In the event that an investment manager ceases to meet the Trustees' desired aims, including the management of ESG and climate related risks, using the approach expected of them, their appointment will be terminated.
+The investment manager has been informed of this by the Trustees. - 10.5.
+Investment manager ESG policies are reviewed in the context of best industry practice and feedback will be provided to the investment manager.

-Assessments to incentivise, based on medium to long term, financial and non-financial considerations
+Incentivising assessments based on medium to long term, financial and non-financial considerations